Eddie Izzard: Personal life

-Izzard identifies as genderfluid and calls herself "somewhat boy-ish and somewhat girl-ish".
-She uses the word "transgender" as an umbrella term.
+Izzard has identified as genderfluid.
+She has stated that she realised by age four that she was a transvestite, but did not come out until the age of 29.
+According to her 2017 memoir Believe Me, she first cross-dressed in public at the age of 23 with the help of a lesbian friend, an experience which ended in a verbal confrontation with three 13-year-old girls who followed Izzard home from a public toilet.
+She started to publicly identify as transvestite in venues such as the Edinburgh Festival as early as 1992.
+She remarked in her 1994 performance Unrepeatable that "women wear what they want and so do I." In 2004, Izzard said "I'm a straight transvestite or male lesbian[…] I'd say I'm a complete boy plus half a girl."
+She stated in 2014 that the way she dressed was neither part of her performance, nor a sexual fetish: "I don't call it drag; I don't even call it cross-dressing.
+It's just wearing a dress.
+It's not about artifice.
+It's about me just expressing myself."

+In 2015 she expressed the conviction that being transgender is caused by genetics and that someday this will be scientifically proven; in preparation, she has had her own genome sequenced.
+In 2016 Izzard described herself as "somewhat boy-ish and somewhat girl-ish" and as a "transgender guy".

 When asked in 2019 what pronouns she preferred, Izzard responded, "either 'he' or 'she and explained, "If I am in boy mode, then 'he', or girl mode, 'she.
-In 2020, she requested she/her pronouns for an appearance on the TV show Portrait Artist of the Year and said she wants "to be based in girl mode from now on".
-In March 2023, she announced that she would begin using the name Suzy in addition to Eddie, saying that she is "going to be Suzy Eddie Izzard".
+In 2020, she requested she/her pronouns for an appearance on the TV show Portrait Artist of the Year and said she wanted "to be based in girl mode from now on".
+In March 2023, she announced that she would begin using the name Suzy in addition to Eddie, saying that she was "going to be Suzy Eddie Izzard".
 Explaining that she had wanted to use the name Suzy since she was 10 years old, she added that people "can choose" which name they want to use to refer to her, and that she would keep using Eddie Izzard as her public name since it is more widely recognised.

-In the past, Izzard identified as a transvestite and has also called herself "a lesbian trapped in a man's body" and "a complete boy plus half girl".
-According to her memoir Believe Me, she first cross-dressed in public at the age of 23 with the help of a lesbian friend, an experience which ended in a verbal confrontation with three 13-year-old girls who had followed Izzard home from a public toilet.